-If you’re able to clear it in one go, or able to make extra student loan repayments, there’s no penalty for doing so.
+If you’re able to clear your debt in one go, or make extra student loan repayments, there’s no penalty for doing so.
 You should check when the loan will be written off before repaying or making extra payments.

 Once you earn over a certain limit, you’ll automatically start paying back your student loan.
 This is done through your employer and will be the minimum amount you need to pay back.
 Even if you left your course early, you’ll need to repay anything you borrowed from the Student Loans Company (SLC).